 ἐγερθῆναι: APInf, ἐγείρω, 1) to arouse, cause to rise 1a) to arouse from sleep, to awake 1b) to arouse from the sleep of death, to recall the dead to life

 1. I want to beat my drum again for the verb δέω.
-It can be shorthanded into “must” as most translations do, but I feel like we miss the richness of the term when doing so.
+It can be shorthanded into “must” as most translations do (KJV, NIV, ESV, NRSV), but I feel like we miss the richness of the term when doing so.
 It is the same verb as the “binding” of “binding and loosing” in v.19.
 It signifies a binding necessity and, in this chapter especially, has a sense that Jesus’ road to Jerusalem is one of those things that are “bound in heaven” and should, correspondingly, be bound on earth.
-Even my use of “it is necessary” may be too subtle.
-It could be “it is binding” to make the connection more obvious.
+Even Young’s Literal Translation’s use of “it is necessary” may be too subtle.
+I suggest “it is binding” to make the connection between this verse and v.19 more obvious.

 And having taken him aside Peter began to rebuke him saying, “Mercy to you, Lord: This will not be to you.”